Connect with us

 Valley curve – Also known as ‘sag curve’, valley curves are a type of curve that dips down and then rises back.
 These curves are placed at the base of hills.

-This curve design allows vehicles to transition from a steeper uphill gradient to a flatter or downhill gradient in a gradual and safe manner, preventing sudden changes in slope that could lead to potentially unsafe driving conditions.
+This curve design allows vehicles to transit from a steeper uphill gradient to a flatter or downhill gradient gradually and safely, without going through sudden slope changes that may lead to potentially unsafe driving conditions.

-Summit curve – Also known as ‘crest curve’, summit curves are a type of curve that rises and then dips down.
+Summit curve – Also referred to as ‘crest curve’, summit curves are a type of curve that rises and then dips down.
 These curves are placed at the peak of hills.

-This curve design allows vehicles to transition from a downhill slope to a flatter or uphill gradient in a gradual and safe manner, while preventing abrupt changes in slope that could lead to potentially unsafe driving conditions.
+This curve design permits the vehicle to safely and progressively make a transition from a downhill slope to a flatter or uphill gradient without sharp changes in slope that may result in potentially unsafe driving conditions.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.